jarthurgross/website/_posts/2022-04-07-efficient-su3-computation.md

     &=
     r_k
 \end{aligned}$$
-Saying much in general about these matrices seems hard (see [this answer][matrix-sums-se] to a Mathematics Stack Exchange question for a link to a review paper), but we can fairly easily enumerate all these matrices with a bit of Python (link to code in github repo).
+Saying much in general about these matrices seems hard (see [this answer][matrix-sums-se] to a Mathematics Stack Exchange question for a link to a review paper), but we can fairly easily enumerate all these matrices with a bit of Python, like I do in my recently-added function [`generate_row_col_sum_constrained_posint_matrices`][posint-fn].
 The factor $N_d$ counts the number of permutations $P_\pi$ that result in $d_{jk}$ $\langle j|$s matched up with $|k\rangle$s in the same tensor-product position, since each of these will give a factor of $U_{jk}$.
 We calculate $N_d$ by first finding how many ways to permute the groups of identical elements on the right among themselves (which is $r_0!r_1!r_2!$), and then how many ways to split each of the groups on the left into the appropriately sized groups matched with 0, 1, and 2 (which are the multinomial coefficients $\ell_j!/d_{j0}!d_{j1}!d_{j2}!$).
 Putting these together gives us